 Headings are used for showing content hierarchy and are important for improving the reading experience for our users.

-For standing out from the page we use Ink Dark as the only heading color.
+For standing out from the page we use Ink Normal as the only heading color.

 Basic guidelines for headings

 Try not to skip through heading levels.
 If you’ve used Level 1, the next level used, if intentionally smaller, should be Level 2.

 A display heading is great for when you need to show an important title at the top of a more structured page like Booking or Manage my booking.